StahlFerro/TridentFrame/README.md

-# Cascader
+# Ril

-A python command-line tool made to assist on GIF/APNG splitting/building, sequential file renaming, and perhaps more tools in the future
+A python command-line tool made to assist on GIF/APNG splitting/building, sequential file renaming, and perhaps more tools in the future.

+A graphical UI is currently under development, and will replace it's command line interface once it's finished

 ### Available subcommands
 1.  `rename`